strvcom/atlas.js/README.md

 import { Atlas } from '@atlas.js/atlas'
 import * as Koa from '@atlas.js/koa'

-// Now we need an instance of the app, so let's make one const app = new Atlas({
+// Now we need an instance of Atlas, so let's make one const atlas = new Atlas({
   // We MUST specify the root folder where our app resides
   // This should usually point to the folder where your package.json resides
   root: __dirname,